-The most effective topical treatments for Nail fungus contain at least 10% Undecylenic Acid or Tea Tree Oil and come standard with an applicator brush.
+The most effective topical treatments for Nail fungus contain at least 10% Undecylenic Acid or Tea Tree Oil or Tolnaftate (link 5) and come standard with an applicator brush.
 For a detailed analysis and breakdown of anti-fungal solutions, medicine for nail fungus and their ingredients consult our Ingredient Comparison.

 - Ensure to brush the treatment or apply 2-3 drops over the areas of the skin that connect to the sides of the nails.
 These open, exposed areas allow for fungus entry.

 - Brush the treatment solution under the front of the nails and coat the surrounding skin.
 If nails are brittle, splitting, or frayed, ensure that these open areas are thoroughly saturated with the nail fungus treatment of your choice.
 Run the bristles of the brush as far underneath the nail as possible.
 When applying drops, massage the application into the nail lightly with the tip of your finger (be sure to wash your hands prior to application).